Jonathan S. Gagliardi

 Gagliardi provides a broad context for data use among colleges, including key concepts and use cases related to data and analytics.
 He also addresses the different dimensions of data use and highlights the promise and perils of the widespread adoption of data and analytics, in addition to important elements of implementing and scaling a culture of evidence.

-The book helps faculty and administrators understand important topics, including:
+Demystifying data and analytics, the book helps faculty and administrators understand important topics, including:

-• Defining institutional aspirations using data
+• How to define institutional aspirations using data

 • Equity and student success